depicted-candela/TransitionalSQL/4_conqueringComplexities/README.md

     *   PostgreSQL's `json` stores an exact copy of the input text, while `jsonb` uses a decomposed binary format optimized for querying (similar to Oracle's default binary JSON storage).
     *   Oracle's `JSON` type (especially from 12.2 onwards, and by default in 23ai) also uses an optimized binary format (OSON).
 This makes Oracle's `JSON` type functionally very similar to PostgreSQL's `jsonb` in terms of performance and capabilities.
     *   Both systems offer a rich set of functions and operators for querying JSON.
 Syntax for path expressions and function names will differ (e.g., Oracle's `JSON_VALUE` vs. PostgreSQL's `->>` operator for extracting scalar text).
+*   **JSON Relational Duality Views:** This is a uniquely Oracle 23ai feature.
+PostgreSQL does not have a direct equivalent for this live, bidirectional mapping between relational tables and updatable JSON document views.
+PostgreSQL users might achieve similar *outcomes* (exposing relational data as JSON) using `json_agg`, `json_build_object`, and views, but these are typically read-only or require complex triggers for updatability, unlike the native Duality Views.

 ## Section 3: How to Use Them: Structures & Syntax (in Oracle)